 - Currently bias correction only applied to a few data sets: - Radiances. - Radiosonde data (radiation correction and moisture). - Aircraft data. - For radiances, biases can be much larger than signal.
-Essential to bias correct the data. - NCEP currently uses a 2-step process for radiances (other centers are similar). - Angle correction (very slowly evolving different correction for each scan position). - Air Mass correction (slowly evolving based on predictors).
+Essential to bias correct the data. - NCEP currently uses a 2-step process for radiances (other centers are similar). - Angle correction: Very slowly evolving; different correction for each scan position.
+Specified in satbias_angle file - Air Mass correction: Slowly evolving based on predictors.
+Specified in satbias_in file.